LeoniePhiline/showcase-dl/README.md

 To start downloads, run the executable in your terminal.
 The only required argument is the URL of the Vimeo showcase or simple player.

-If the showcase or simple player is referer restricted (only playable on the page it is embedded on), then use the `--referer` option to pass the embedding page's URL.
+If the showcase or simple player is referer-restricted (only playable on the page it is embedded on), then use the `--referer` option to pass the embedding page's URL.

 ```bash
 ./target/release/showcase-dl --referer "<URL of webpage containing embedded videos>" "<URL of showcase or simple player>"